 - Make a turmeric paste to manage pain from hemorrhoids.
 Use water as a base or even aloe vera gel to provide a bit more soothing relief.

-- Use a paste of holy basil leaves and turmeric to relive dental pain.
+- Use a paste of holy basil leaves and turmeric to relieve dental pain.

 Turmeric is contraindicated in people with bile duct obstruction, gallstones, hyperacidity, and stomach ulcers.
 If this applies to you, learn more about turmeric before using it beyond as an ingredient in your weekly curry.
 Younger women should know that there is some link between turmeric and infertility and would probably want to avoid supplementation usage.